tobyj/feChallenge/README.md

 You can fetch the weather using a free API (details below).
 Get the current geo location using your preferred method (e.g. browser / ip lookup service).
 Fallbacks welcome.

-As the API has a call limit the results should be cached (e.g. localstorage, cookie).
+As the API has a call limit the results should be locally cached (e.g. localstorage, cookie).
 When toggling c|f calculate the values instead of making another call.

-Use SASS or LESS or whatever, pure JS or jQuery... and some animation to make it hot (even when it's 8 degrees).
+Use Vue.js if possible, or your preferred framework, or simply pure JS...
+SCSS would be great, and some animation to make it hot (even when it's 8 degrees).
 The important thing is that the code is clean, consistent and crystal clear.

 ## API Details
 Option 1: *Dark Sky*